Isfand/rcb/rcb/docs/DESIGN.md

 ## Erase
 Permanently removes files by reading table records inside data/, matching the corresponding filename(s) to the file(s) inside file/, moving them into wipe/ and then finally permanently removing them.
+For directories you may need to change file permissions recursively to allow for removal.
 ### Options:
 **\<n>**... \
 Remove the files by record id number(s) entered \